 This is our Joseph Shaw London cottage piano, and my instinctive estimate of its date was around 1851, the date of the Great Exhibition, but it doesn’t seem fancy enough to have been exhibited, it is just an example of an ordinary, domestic instrument.
 History is not just about Kings and Queens.
 When I looked up information of Shaw, the mean date was about 1851.

-The action was made by T.& H.Brooks, and the mean date for them was around 1849, but we have no definite date so far.
-Cottage pianos are the most common Victorian pianos to survive, but they are difficult to sell, and if we rescue many more, we are in danger of being renamed “The Cottage Piano Centre” but we find it difficult to turn away history.
+The action was made by T.& H.Brooks, and the mean date for them was around 1849, but we have no definite date so far for the piano.
+Cottage pianos are the most common Victorian pianos to survive, they are difficult to sell, and if we rescue many more, we are in danger of being renamed “The Cottage Piano Centre” but we find it difficult to turn away history.

 This is our D’Almaine “Semi-Cottage” piano of about 1846, kindly donated by Dawn & Keith Diamond.
 We inspected a very similar Hopkinson of about 1853 in The Museum of Lincolnshire Life.